ryad-all/Real-Estate-WebApplication/README.md

 # SOEN 341

-The application was done in SOEN 341 (Course at Concordia University) by 5 memebers in 4 sprints.
+The application was done in SOEN 341 (Course at Concordia University) by 5 members in 4 sprints.
 Documentation of the software process was done in the wiki page of this repository
 ![image](https://github.com/ryad-all/Real-Estate-WebApplication/assets/100645955/8530386e-5ff2-4fd6-af39-2120da9d6a6a)